bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 thumbnail: images/cmake-logo.png
 ---

-**CMake can be hard to figure out.** I love CMake, but unfortunately its documentation is more focused on completeness than on providing hands-on-examples.
-Since I found it hard to find a comprehensive example of how a header only library can be set up, I decided to provide an example of a CMakeLists.txt file for such a library here and analyze it line by line.
-The example is taken from [SI, a header only library that provides strongly typed physical units](https://github.com/bernedom/SI).
+**CMake can be hard to figure out.** I love CMake, but unfortunately, its documentation is more focused on completeness than on providing hands-on-examples.
+Since I found it hard to find a comprehensive example of how a header-only library can be set up, I decided to provide an example of a CMakeLists.txt file for such a library here and analyze it line by line.
+The example is taken from [SI, a header-only library that provides strongly typed physical units](https://github.com/bernedom/SI).
-In order to keep the CMake file as small as possible, few possible optimizations are omitted.
-Notably I stripped any information relating to testing out of the project.
+In order to keep the CMake file as small as possible, a few possible optimizations are omitted.
+Notably, I stripped any information relating to testing out of the project.

+{% include cmake-best-practices-ad.html %}

-# Using a header only library
+# Using a header-only library

-The usage of our header only library should be as simple as calling `find_package` and then using `target_link_library` on it.
+The usage of our header-only library should be as simple as calling `find_package` and then using `target_link_library` on it.
 See [here for a full example](https://github.com/bernedom/SI/blob/master/test/installation-tests/CMakeLists.txt)

 # Overview

 In order to make the interface library usable, the following things have to be done.

 1. Set up the cmake project
-1. Define the library to be built as a header only library and adding files
+1. Define the library to be built as a header-only library and adding files
 1. Define installation properties
 1. Specify which files to copy into the installation directory